-- Use a descriptive subject line including the name of the class - Be brief. - Avoid attachments unless you are sure your recipients can open them. - Avoid HTML in favor of plain text. - Sign your message with your name and return email address. - Think before you send the email to more than one person.
+- · Use a descriptive subject line. - Be brief. - · Avoid attachments unless you are sure your recipients can open them. - · Avoid HTML in favor of plain text. - · Sign your message with your name and return email address. - Think before you send the email to more than one person.
 Does everyone really need to see your message? - Be sure you REALLY want everyone to receive your response when you click, "Reply All." - Be sure that the message author intended for the information to be passed along before you click the "Forward" button.